Piracy: Punishment

 During the 17th and 18th centuries, once pirates were caught, justice was meted out in a summary fashion, and many ended their lives by "dancing the hempen jig", a euphemism for hanging.
-Public execution was a form of entertainment at the time, and people came out to watch them as they would to a sporting event today.
-Newspapers reported details such as condemned men's last words, the prayers said by the priests, and descriptions of their final moments in the gallows.
-In England most of these executions took place at Execution Dock on the River Thames in London.
+Public executions were a form of entertainment at the time, and people came out to watch them as they would at a sporting event today.
+Newspapers reported details such as condemned men's last words, the prayers said by the priests, and descriptions of their final moments on the gallows.
+In England, most of these executions took place at Execution Dock on the River Thames in London.

 In the cases of more famous prisoners, usually captains, their punishments extended beyond death.
 Their bodies were enclosed in iron cages (gibbet) (for which they were measured before their execution) and left to swing in the air until the flesh rotted off them- a process that could take as long as two years.
-The bodies of captains such as William "Captain" Kidd, Charles Vane, William Fly, and John Rackham, were all treated this manner.
+The bodies of captains such as William "Captain" Kidd, Charles Vane, William Fly, and John Rackham were all treated this manner.